-The municipal ordinances in Altoona, Logan, and Hollidaysburg are nearly identical and Tyrone’s commercial regulations are also similar to the other municipalities.
+The municipal ordinances in Altoona, Logan, and Hollidaysburg are nearly identical to other municipalities.
 While most haulers are obeying most guidelines, here are some problems that should be corrected.

 - Prepared recyclables must be recycled by you.
 If recyclables are set out the wrong week, they should be left at the curbside.
 If they are contaminated, they should be left at the curbside and...